-- final year.

-1) The Thanksgiving Scholarships for Overseas Attachment

-The scholarship is awarded to students of the MSocSc in Clinical Psychology programme on the basis of outstanding performance in coursework and practicum to support them in attending a clinical attachment at a nominated prestigious overseas institution.

-2) The Chiu-Kwan-Ying Memorial Scholarship

-The scholarship is awarded every other year to one student of the MSocSc in Clinical Psychology programme on the basis of outstanding performance in the practicum.

-3) Dr. Geraldine Mao-Ng Prize in Psychology

-The prize is awarded to one MSocSc in Clinical Psychology student who has achieved the best overall performance and the best research dissertation in his/her

-4) HKSAR Government Scholarship Fund

-The scholarships are awarded to students of full-time publicly-funded degree or above level programmes with excellent performance in academic studies.
+1) The Thanksgiving Scholarships for Overseas Attachment The scholarship is awarded to students of the MSocSc in Clinical Psychology programme on the basis of outstanding performance in coursework and practicum to support them in attending a clinical attachment at a nominated prestigious overseas institution.
+2) The Chiu-Kwan-Ying Memorial Scholarship The scholarship is awarded every other year to one student of the MSocSc in Clinical Psychology programme on the basis of outstanding performance in the practicum.
+3) Dr. Geraldine Mao-Ng Prize in Psychology The prize is awarded to one MSocSc in Clinical Psychology student who has achieved the best overall performance and the best research dissertation in his/her final year.
+4) HKSAR Government Scholarship Fund The scholarships are awarded to students of full-time publicly-funded degree or above level programmes with excellent performance in academic studies.
 The scholarship is tenable for the normal duration of the programme concerned and renewable annually subject to satisfactory academic performance of the awardees.

-University Postgraduate Fellowships Scheme 2015-16 Philip K H Wong Joundation Postgraduate Tellowships

-Faculty of Bocial Bciences

-Miss LEUNG Chantel Joanne Department of Psychology
+Clinical Psychology

+SCHOLARSHIPS, AWARDS AND EXCHANGE OPPORTUNITIES

 Apart from the above, a substantial number of students with outstanding achievements are also honoured with prestigious awards, such as:

-Erik Kvan Postgraduate Scholarship • Philip K. H. Wong Foundation Postgraduate Fellowships Hong Kong PhD Fellowship HKU Foundation Postgraduate Fellowship Reaching Out Award • Sir Edward Youde Memorial Fellowships • Swire Scholarship
+- · Erik Kvan Postgraduate Scholarship

+- Philip K. H. Wong Foundation Postgraduate Fellowships

+- Hong Kong PhD Fellowship

+- HKU Foundation Postgraduate Fellowship

+- Reaching Out Award

+- Sir Edward Youde Memorial Fellowships

+- Swire Scholarship

-• The HKAUW Thomas H.C.
+- The HKAUW Thomas H.C.
 Cheung Postgraduate Scholarship

-COMMUNITY SERVICE

-Our students are committed to community service by providing integrative, specialist psychological services to the general public at our Psychological Services Unit (PSU).
-In addition, our students are often involved in an array of community service projects and in some instance may assist in providing direct support and consultancy services to the local charities and community organisations.
+COMMUNITY SERVICE Our students are committed to community service through the provision of integrative, specialist psychological services to the general public at the PSU.
+In addition, our students are involved in an array of community service projects and, in some instances, assist in providing direct support and consultancy services to local charities and community organisations.

-Dr. Chan received a BA in psychology from McGill University and a MA and an APA-accredited PhD in clinical psychology from University of Massachusetts Boston.
+Dr. Christian S. Chan Dr. Chan received a BA in psychology from McGill University and a MA and an APA-accredited PhD in clinical psychology from University of Massachusetts Boston.
 He completed his clinical training at Cambridge Health Alliance/Harvard Medical School and New York Presbyterian Hospital/Cornell Medical School.
 His research interests include disaster mental health, positive youth development, and intergroup relations.
 His work has been published in top journals in his field, including Clinical Psychology Review, Journal of Consulting and Clinical Psychology and Journal of Traumatic Stress.
 He was a visiting scholar at Nagoya University (2014), New York University (2015), and The University of Queensland (2015).